pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 ![Hess Jeon “Chocolate Milk Pasta”|300](Exhibition(6).jpg)

 On another set of monitors Yuxi Liu showed a 3-channel video installation in which she is exploring the non-human world.
 During the first Covid-19 lockdown she used a motion-sensor camera to capture the birds visiting her balcony.
-This served as a image set for a GAN model, which after finetuning was supposed to recreate the images of the visiting birds but instead abstracted the animal so much that merely the surrounding was visible.
+This served as an image set for a GAN model, which after finetuning was supposed to recreate the images of the visiting birds but instead abstracted the animal so much that merely the surrounding was visible.
 This served as an interesting metaphor of how the digitization of the natural world and statistical operations on it sometimes disregard the life within.
 During her stay at the camp Yuxi wanted to capture more animals with a DIY raspberry pi camera, and even though she tried her best to lure more birds, in the end the camera did not sense any.
 This got us to discuss the role of human and non-human connections within cities and outside of them.
 While inner cities objectively have less animal life, the scarcity of resources make them live closer to humans.
-In her last installment she was recording birds over the rooftops and on the port of Rotterdam, where they adapted to human living conditions, overlooking the city and it’s environment.
+In her last installment she was recording birds over the rooftops and on the port of Rotterdam overlooking the city and it’s environment.

 ![Yuxi Liu](Exhibition(31).jpg)